mengbinhao/TestComplete_Demo/testcomplete.md

     ```
     //Will continue excute if does not pass
-    //so need to hanle below code
+    //so need to handle below code
     aqObject.CompareProperty(ret, cmpNotEqual, -1, true, 3);

     //Runner.Stop(true) do not pass globle param (like indel), after cases all fail